Why Participate in Students@Work

 Step 5: Business sets agenda.
 See following section for ideas and sample agendas.

-Step 6: Develop a message for students.
+Step 6: Develop message for students.
 This will guide your employees during their interactions with students.

 • Overall message should focus on career awareness and exposing students to as many potential careers as possible with an emphasis on STEM if appropriate.